kevinsawade/start-science-here/docs/source/linux_tutorial_00.rst

 ~ (your home directory)
 =======================

 Home directories can also be referred to by the tilde ``~`` character.
 It can be used to specify paths starting at your home directory.
-These tow commands result in you landing in the same directory:
+These two commands result in you landing in the same directory:

 .. code-block:: bash